3 DAY EAST COAST TRiP

 Bicheno to Launceston

-Jump back in your car and head towards Launceston, via Lake Leake Highway en route to Launceston Airport.
-When you reach Campbell Town, grab a coffee at Zeps Café and stretch your legs on a heritage walk around town.
-There are three well signposted walks around town and you can grab a map from the local information centre.
+Head inland to Campbell Town, grab a coffee and stretch your legs on a heritage walk around town.
 Be sure to look out for the bricks along high street that share tales of convicts transported to Tasmania.
-If time is on your side, take a stroll around Evandale’s historic streets, popping your head into antique stores and galleries.
+Back in your car, head towards Launceston Airport.

 Availability of experiences in this itinerary may be subject to opening times, seasonal operation or booking requirements, please call ahead to plan each day.

 Photo Credit: Flow Mountain Bike, Sean Fennessy and Paddy Pallin